Meskedal/TTK4155/README.md

 # TTK4155 - Byggern
-This course involved designing an embedded system for a game originally meant to be pong, but later altered to be a keep the ball in the air challenge. features of this project included:
+This course involved designing an embedded system for a game originally meant to be pong, but later altered to be a keep-up challenge. features of this project included:
 * EEPROM Highscore List
 * Variation of controller type
   * PID postional controller with slider as input